 To allow the connection to the LDAPS to be secured the Root CA certificate and Intermediate CA certificate need to be imported to the cacerts truststore, to do this the command-line based keytool which comes with JRE needs to be used.
 A User manual for Windows is available, and separate one is for Solaris and Unix-based systems covering the use of the keytool.

 To list all the certificates present in the cacerts truststore the following command should be run:

 Here it is implied that JRE is located under

 c:\Program Files\Java\jre1.8.0_151 folder, and that password for default truststore is

-changeit; this password is default for this truststore and might be changed if necessary.
+changeit; this password is the default for this truststore and might be changed if necessary.

-To import the certificate signed by the CA which issued the certificate for LDAPS, the following command should be executed:
+To import the certificates signed by the CA which issued the certificate for LDAPS, the following command should be executed:

-Following the successful import of the certificate into the truststore the Blancco Management Console service will need to be restarted.
+Following the successful import of the certificates into the truststore the Blancco Management Console service will need to be restarted.
 Once completed the authentication of AD user accounts over LDAPS will be possible.